he-dev/SmartConfig/README.md

 </appSettings>
 ```

+Next we need to define a configuration that will allow us to access those settings.

-We need something to load both values to so we create a static class that must be marked with the `SmartConfigAttribute` so that the loader recognizes it.
+First we create a static class and mark it with the `SmartConfigAttribute` so that the setting loader can find it.
 Inside the config class we define two nested static classes that will represent the `connectionStrings` and the `appSettings` sections:

-### ExampleAppConfig.cs
+#### `ExampleAppConfig.cs`
 ```cs
 [SmartConfig]
 static class ExampleAppConfig